Our “People First” Values Set Us Apart

-Ronald Coutu, OD Joins Focused Eye Care
+Dr. Ronald Coutu, O.D., Joins Focused Eye Care

 Focused Eye Care, a well-established southern New Hampshire practice providing comprehensive eye health and optometry services, has announced that optometrist Ronald Coutu has joined its growing team.
-Dr. Coutu brings more than 30 years of practice experience to Focused Eye Care and has served for more than 14 years on the board of directors for the New Hampshire Optometric Association (NHOA).

 How to Protect Your Eyes from a Solar Eclipse